notanaha/aml_workshop/README.md

 # Azure ML Workshop

-This repositry is provided for a simle Azure ML Workshop
+This repository provides a concise end-to-end workshop on Azure ML Workspace.

 ## Structure